kokke/tiny-HMAC-c/README.md

 ### Tiny HMAC in C

 This is a small and portable implementation of the [HMAC algorithm](https://en.wikipedia.org/wiki/HMAC) written in C.

+This implementation only supports the [SHA-1 digest](https://en.wikipedia.org/wiki/SHA-1) currently.

 Description from Wikipedia (emphasis added):